kiwi-lifter/arcade/README.md

 - Pause the game by pressing **P**
 - On game over, restart the game by pressing **Spacebar**

+##Objective##

+Avoid skulls and dragons, collect equipment and coins for points before reaching the lake.

 ####Scoring####
 - **Coins:**		40 points